fionahiklas/simple-minikube-deployment/README.md

 NOTE: Running `minikube tunnel` may also work but this requires admin
       rights and I was trying to avoid that

+TODO: Figure out if there is a better way to make this tunnel/proxy work!
+TODO: Test this on Linux rather than MacOS as that might remove a layer of indirection for the networking

 ## Setup